BlockIo/block_io-nodejs/README.md

 npm install block_io
 ```

-### Support for older node.js versions
+### Supported NodeJS versions

-Currently, only node.js versions 10.0 and higher are supported.
+Currently, only NodeJS versions 10.0 and higher are supported.
+We aim to support only NodeJS  LTS versions.

-For node.js < 10.0.0, please use: `npm install block_io@2.0.3`

-For node.js < 5.10.0, please use: `npm install block_io@1.0.9-5`

 ## Usage